 Bottom Line Recommendation: There is virtually no chance you will turn a profit or even break-even selling a diamond you’ve bought in the last decade.

 If, however, you need to sell your diamond, then we might have the best possible solution for you.
+After a year of data, we have found that Abe Mor consistently offered the highest cash offer for jewelry and had the best customer service in terms of communication and ease of dealing with them.

 We vetted the buyers of diamonds in the world and have found whom we believe to offer the most money and the most security for our readers.